Aashi24/shreyakr-portfolio/Assignment3and4.md

 ## 2. Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not?

 Visualizations are made for consumption by readers.
 It is therefore, really important to understand the need of the Audience and this begins with identifying who the audience is.
-According to me, the primary audience for this visualization are the **readers of The Economist**.
+According to me, the primary audience for this visualization is the **readers of The Economist**.

-According to me I would rate the effictiveness of this visualization as follows:
+According to me I would rate the effectiveness of this visualization as follows:

 ![rating-1](c1.jpg)
 ### Reference